awsdocs/aws-iot-docs/developerguide/setting-up.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

+**Note**
-Note your AWS account number, because you need it for the next task\.
+Save your AWS account number, because you need it for the next task\.

-## Create an IAM user<a name="create-iam-user"></a>
+## Create a user and grant permissions<a name="create-iam-user"></a>

-This procedure describes how to create a IAM user for yourself and add that user to a group that has administrative permissions from an attached managed policy\.
+This procedure describes how to create an IAM user for yourself and add that user to a group that has administrative permissions from an attached managed policy\.
+IAM is the AWS service that manages users of and access to AWS resources\.
+You must do this so that you can create the AWS IoT resources in your account and grant them permission to do what they need to do\.

 **To create an administrator user for yourself and add the user to an administrators group \(console\)**